smartlegionlab/smartrandom/README.md

 - Generated passwords must now contain at least one digit, one lowercase letter, one uppercase letter and one symbol.
 Length is at least 4.
 - Random letter generation is now at least 2.
 At least 1 lowercase letter and one uppercase letter are required.
 - Improved UrandomGenerator default size=128.
-- Added TextRandomizer
+- Added TextRandomizer.
-- Added StringAndNumberCodeGenerator
+- Added tests.
+- Test coverage 100%.
-- Added RandomDataMaster
+- Added documentation.

 ***